FY-4/YOLOv8_fast_running/README.md

 <br>
 the Annotations contain all the .xml files which is dealt by labellmg so we can put the xml file in this directory<br>
-![labellmg to get xml](images/lm.png)
+![labellmg to get xml](images/lm.png) if you want to use this tool , just git clone labellmg_master
 <br>
 ImageSets and labels do not request you to do something just run<br>
 ```Bash